fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 arr.select { |n| n.odd? }
 ```
 On `line 1`, the local variable `arr` is initialised and assigned to an array object `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]`.
 On `line 2`, we call the `select` method on the array object referenced by `arr`, with a block (as denoted by `{}` immediately following the `select` method call).
 This block is passed as an argument to the `select` method.
-The `select` method iterates through each element of the array object and returns a new array object that is populated based on the truthiness of the return value of the block.
+The `select` method iterates through each element of the array object, passing it to the block and returns a new array object that is populated based on the truthiness of the return value of the block.
 The `select` method invokes the block once for each element in the calling array object.

 On each iteration, each element of the array object is passed to the block parameter `n`.
-The `.odd?` method is then called on value of the block parameter `n`, which evaluates whether the element passed to it is odd (returns `true` if odd).
+The `.odd?` method is then called on value of the local block variable `n`, which evaluates whether the element passed to it is odd (returns `true` if odd).
 In this example, this will return a new array object `[1, 3, 5, 7, 9]`, since those are the integer elements for which the block will evaluate as `true`.

 *35) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```